To reduce the risk of dangerous diseases, such as foot and mouth. It's vital that we keep a track of livestock.

-For this reason, if you want to move cattle, pigs, sheep, goats or deer, you must apply for a general licence and comply with the conditions it sets out.
+If you want to move cattle, pigs, sheep, goats or deer, you must apply for a general licence and comply with the conditions it sets out.

-Before any movement, you must check the livestock for any signs of foot and mouth; if you do find any evidence of the disease, you must notify the Divisional Veterinary Manager of the local DEFRA Animal Health Divisional Office straight away.
+Before any movement, you must check the livestock for any signs of foot and mouth.
+If you do find any evidence of the disease, you must notify the Divisional Veterinary Manager of the local DEFRA Animal Health Divisional Office straight away.